jlevy/lft/lft.md

 You guessed it: engineers.

-So this brings us to a second definition that doesn't change:
+So this brings us to a second definition that doesn’t change:

 <div class="boxed-text">